climsoft/climsoft-components/README.md

-# opencdms-components
+# climsoft-components

-⭐ Reusable W3C web components, used by opencdms-app and other applications.
+Reusable W3C web components for future use with climsoft-app (and other applications).

 ## Using Components